aolney/ct-modular-book/docs/12-com-mod-modifiers.md

 As a consequence, there are moments where the two parts of the square wave meet at zero and result in a non-wave, somewhat comparable to amplitude modulation through wave folding.
 Half rectification on a square wave turns it into an identical square wave, but at half amplitude and an offset.
 Full rectification on a square wave turns it into just an offset, i.e. a constant voltage.
-Because a constant voltage has zero frequency (0 Hz) it can be removed with a high pass filter - this is a good idea in most audio applications where constant voltages create noise.
+Because a constant voltage has zero frequency (0 Hz) it can be removed with a high pass filter - this is a good idea in most audio applications where constant voltages create noise.^[High pass filtering is a good idea when using clocks or clock dividers outputs as square waves for the same reason.]

 The effects of rectification and wavefolding on the four basic wave shapes is summarized in Table \@ref(tab:freq-ratio) with respect to the addition of harmonics, change in frequency, and change in amplitude.
 In all cases, the amplitude of individual harmonics changes, leading to a change in timbre with respect to the original wave.